AACR Press Policies

 AACR Communications and Public Relations Department.
 We look forward to working with you.

-The AACR provides complimentary registration to professional journalists representing media organizations for the express purpose of gathering news and information to produce media coverage of the meeting.
+The AACR provides complimentary meeting registration to professional journalists representing media organizations for the express purpose of gathering news and information to produce media coverage of the meeting.

-- must have a regular editorial news section;
+a regular editorial news section;

-- must have multiple sponsors (no single-sponsor publications); and,
+multiple sponsors (no single-sponsor publications); and

 complete editorial freedom from their sponsors.

 Television and/or radio crews must present valid press credentials from their respective media outlets.
-Camera crews and photographers must be escorted by a member of the AACR Communications and Public Relations Department.

 Registered journalists must wear press badges when attending the meeting and/or when covering AACR-sponsored events.

 All scientific sessions of AACR meetings are open to registered press, as are receptions noted in the program.

 When covering research presented at a meeting, journalists should include the official name of the meeting in their stories.